bilsiq/comp723-text-mining/report.md

 The training data set contain 3 folders out of 5.
 The total number of records of the training set is `15,865` the folders used in the training set are enron1, enron3 and enron5

-Email type | number of records | percentage over all
+Email type | Number of records | Percentage over-all
 ---------|---------------------|--------------------
 Spam emails | 15,410 | 42.10%
 Ham (legitimate) emails | 9,187 | 57.90%